As an Amazon Associate I earn from qualifying purchases.

-This clean eating Greek couscous salad makes a wonderful main meal or delicious side dish.
+This Greek couscous salad makes a wonderful main meal or delicious side dish.

 For those of you that are not familiar with it, couscous is pasta, not a grain.
 And just like many pastas on the market, it comes in one of two ways.
 Made with white flour or whole wheat.